 Example: AXA agents who represent AXA will advise/sell you products mainly from AXA.
 AIA agents will advise/sell you products mainly from AIA.
 Great Eastern agents will advise/sell you products mainly from Great Eastern.

-Independent Financial Advisor:
+Independent Financial Adviser:

 IFA firms are called independent because they can advise/sell you products from at least four life insurance companies.
 Their recommendations are to be independent, and they are not allowed to be influenced by the insurance companies that they provide products from.